hemanthkumargr/docs/appendix/PayPal-Environment-Setup.md

 Note: It is important that the same keys exist in ALL properties files.
 It is OK for the values to be blank as long as the keys exist in the file.

-The api.url, user.redirect.url and version properties are all already configured by environment in Broadleaf, but can be overridden in your configuration if you would like.
-We'll cover the PayPal payment configuration in the [[PayPal Module]] section.
+There are several properties already configured by environment in Broadleaf, but can be overridden in your configuration if you would like.
+PayPal payment configuration is covered in the [[PayPal Advance Configuration]] section.